xelfia/Virtueld/manual.md

 > ☛ [About VRM](https://vrm-consortium.org/#vrm) in `Japanese`

-1. In the game `👤Character Selection` screen, press `Open Folder` to open the folder📁 of the following format.
+1. In the game `👤Character Selection` screen, press `📂Open Folder` to open the folder📁 of the following format.
   * `≪drive_letter≫:\Users\≪user_name≫\Documents\VRM`
 2. Place VRM files (`.vrm` format) into this folder📁.
 3. In the game `👤Character Selection` screen, press `Local` to turn it into ☑.